Ian Woosnam: Amateur career

+Professional career

 Woosnam turned professional in 1976 and first played the European Tour in 1979.
 Woosnam spent his early years on Tour driving around the continent in a camper van, living on a diet of baked beans to save money.
 After three modest seasons, his career took off in 1982 when he won the Swiss Open and came eighth on the Order of Merit (prize money list).
 He also finished in the top ten on the Order of Merit every year from 1983 to 1991 and again in 1993, 1996, and 1997, making thirteen times in all.
 In 1987 and 1990 he was first, and in the former year he set a world record for global tournament earnings of £1,062,662.
 He has won 28 official money events on the European Tour and many other events around the world.

 Woosnam placed third in the 1986 Open Championship.
-In 1987, Woosnam was criticised by antiapartheid campaigners for playing a tournament in Sun City in apartheid South Africa, in contravention of the United Nations cultural moratorium.
+In 1987, Woosnam was criticised by anti-apartheid campaigners for playing a tournament in Sun City in apartheid South Africa, in contravention of the United Nations cultural moratorium.

 In 1991, he reached the top of the Official World Golf Ranking, eventually spending a total of 50 weeks as World Number 1 (7 April 1991 – 21 March 1992).
 In the same year, he emulated his British rivals, Sandy Lyle and Nick Faldo, by winning the Masters Tournament; the first person representing Wales to ever win a major championship.

 After winning the Torras Monte Carlo Golf Open in 1991, Woosnam had a decline in form in the second half of the year and said that he was suffering from exhaustion after playing in too many tournaments across the world.
 In December 1991, his sterling silver Masters trophy, a $9,000 copy of the original, was stolen from a British train.

 Woosnam's last official European Tour victory was in the 1997 Volvo PGA Championship.
 In the late 1990s, his form began to fade, but he nearly made a spectacular comeback at The Open Championship in 2001, when he finished third despite suffering a two-stroke penalty for starting the final round with 15 clubs in his bag instead of the allowable maximum of 14.
 While his caddie, Miles Byrne, was responsible for this error, Woosnam decided at the time not to dismiss him stating: "It is the biggest mistake he will make in his life.
 He won't do it again.
 He's a good caddie.
 I am not going to sack him.
 He's a good lad."
 Woosnam did dismiss his caddie two weeks later when, after a night drinking on the town, Byrne failed to turn up to tee-time.